darklang/docs/docs/functional-aspects.md

 ## Match

 The match expression is used to destructure complex types.
 It can be used similarly to switch statements in other languages.
-At the moment, it only supports the Option type (Just and Nothing) and Result type (Ok and Error).
+It supports the Option type (Just and Nothing) and Result type (Ok and Error).

 By default, functions that return Option or Result go to the [Error Rail](https://darklang.github.io/docs/unique-aspects#functions-that-use-error-rail).
 Once you remove the function from the Error Rail, use match for destructuring.

 Here’s an example of using a match expression with a dictionary lookup.

 ![assets/functional/image16.png](assets/functional/image16.png)

+Using any variable name as one of the branches will catch all matches.
+The variable can be used on the right side of the branch.